-Paleo-Indians, whom roamed the region approximately 12,000 years ago, were highly mobile individuals and groups.
-Their subsistence is assumed to have been primarily big game, which was plentiful 12,000 years ago.
-However, in California and the Great Basin, Paleo-Indians were also foragers who exploited a wide range of resources.
+Paleo-Indians, whom roamed the region approximately 12,000 years ago, were highly mobile individuals.
+Their subsistence is assumed to have been primarily big game, which was more plentiful 12,000 years ago than in the late twentieth century.
+However, in the Great Basin and California, Paleo people were also foragers who exploited a wide range of resources.
 Berries, seeds, and small game were also consumed.
 Their technology was portable, including manos (Parr and Osborne 1992:44).
 The paleo period is characterized by fluted Clovis and Folsom points, which have been identified throughout North America.
 The Tulare Lake region in Kings County has yielded several Paleo-Indian sites, which have included fluted points, scrapers, chipped crescents, and Lake Mojave-type points (Morratto 1984:81-2).